 The Federal Communications Commission's Attorney Honors Program is a two-year employment and training program designed to introduce law school graduates to the field of communications law and policy.
-On July 23, 2012, the FCC will begin accepting applications for the Fall 2013 class from law students in their final year of study and judicial clerks.
-Applications must be received by September 21, 2012.
+On July 26, 2013, the FCC will begin accepting applications for the Fall 2014 class from law students in their final year of study and judicial clerks.
+Applications must be received OCTOBER 23, 2013.

-- Current law student who will graduate in December 2012 or the spring or summer of 2013;
+- Current law student who will graduate by summer of 2014;

 How to Apply

-Interested candidates should submit a cover letter, resume, writing sample, official and/or unofficial law school transcript, and list of three references via email to Honors.Program@fcc.gov.
+Interested candidates should submit a cover letter explaining why they would like to work at the FCC, resume, writing sample, official or unofficial law school transcript, and list of three references via email to Honors.Program@fcc.gov.

 Selected applicants may be invited for interviews.
 While we prefer interviews to be held at the FCC's Headquarters in Washington, DC, remote interviews may be available in certain circumstances.
-We anticipate making offers in November and December 2012.
-Participants who enter the Fall 2013 class will be expected to begin their employment with the agency by the end of September 2013.
+We anticipate making offers in November and December 2013.
+Participants who enter the Fall 2014 class will be expected to begin their employment with the agency no later than mid-October 2014.